Anies Baswedan: COVID-19

 On 16 March, MRT Jakarta, LRT and TransJakarta started to reduce number of trips, corridors and timetables (06.00 – 18.00), however, this policy was retracted due to long queue in many bus stops and train stations in morning.
 Odd-even policy will be halted during outbreak.
 On 20 March, Anies Baswedan declared a state of emergency in Jakarta for the next 14 days, lasting until 2 April.
-On 28 March, Jakarta provincial government extends the state of emergency until 19 April.
+On 28 March, Jakarta provincial government extended the state of emergency until 19 April.
 On 2 April, Anies Baswedan allocated IDR 3 trillion to fight the COVID-19 pandemic, and the budget will be used to fund the city's fight against the virus up until May this year, by gradually allocating IDR 1.3 trillion and an additional IDR 2 trillion Jakarta's application for curfew was approved by the Ministry of Health on 7 April and is set to take effect from Friday, 10 April for at least two weeks.
 On 21 April, the local government prepared 136 schools as isolation areas for COVID-19 and the policy is currently still a proposal waiting for approval from the Education Office.
 On 9 September, Anies decided to reimpose large-scale social restrictions starting from 14 September due to the high spike of COVID-19 cases in the province.

-On 1 December 2020, it was confirmed that Anies tested positive for COVID-19 after undergoing an RT-PCR test the day before.
-He claims to be asymptomatic.
-He will work remotely, but not at his own home, while in isolation for two weeks.
+On 1 December 2020, it was confirmed that Anies tested positive for COVID-19.
 The test and the announcement came after his deputy, Ahmad Riza Patria, was also known to have contracted the virus.
-The contract tracing team of the Jakarta Health Agency has said that Anies may have been infected from a member of his private staff, who in turn may have been infected from a relative.